FuelRats/FuelRats-API-Docs/oauth.md

 ---

-If the token exchange is not successful, the ersponse will be an `HTTP 400 Bad Request` with a body in UTF-8 encoded application/json and the following values will be returned in the top level JSON object.
+If the token exchange is not successful, the response will be an `HTTP 400 Bad Request` with a body in UTF-8 encoded application/json and the following values will be returned in the top level JSON object.

 Key | Value |
 ---------|----------|